Bayesian size-and-shape regression modelling: Introduction

 \section{Introduction}

-Shape data naturally arise in many research fields whenever our attention focuses on the shape structure of objects.
-For example, in biology, there is great interest in modelling the shape features of organisms, relating them to environmental conditions.
-In \cite{drydenmardia1993}, a study about the sex differences in the crania of a macaque species is reported, and environmental features could be included as well.
-Magnetic Resonance data can be seen as size-and-shape data.
-Their analysis is helpful to assess specific features such as the Fetal alcohol spectrum disorder or Schizophrenia Magnetic Resonance images (see \citealp{mardia2013}).
-Image analysis and computer vision are other natural fields of application.
-Generally speaking, image recognition could be approached in different ways, and, among others, the shape analysis approach has often given successful results, e.g., digit recognition (\citealp{anderson}).
-In genetics, it is common to use electrophoretic gel images (\citealp{horgan}), and shape analysis could be successfully adopted to analyse them efficiently.
-In chemistry, it is fundamental to assess the geometric structure of molecules by using three-dimensional coordinates, e.g., it has been used to evaluate shape features of steroid molecules (\citealp{czoigiel}).
-And in bio-informatics, an important task is Protein matching, i.e. aligning molecules to find common geometrical structures in them.
-Shape analysis could be adopted to deal successfully with these tasks (\citealp{greenmardia}).
+Shape data naturally arise in various research fields, whenever our attention is on the shape of objects.
+For example, in biology there is interest in modelling the shape features of organisms and understanding their relationship with environmental conditions.
+Even magnetic resonance data can be interpreted as containing size-and-shape information \citep{mardia2013}.
+Image analysis, computer vision, and bioinformatics are other fields where shape data analysis finds natural applications \citep{anderson,greenmardia}.
+In genetics, electrophoretic gel images contain shape information, while chemistry employs three-dimensional coordinates to assess the geometric structure of molecules \citep{horgan, czoigiel}.